Does UV light Kill Bed Bugs? Stay tuned for the answer that might surprise you, along with some helpful prevention tips!

 - Use door sweeps to halt bed bugs’ movements to other parts of the house.

-- Be vigilant before purchasing pre-owned furniture and electronics, check them carefully for infestation.
+- Be vigilant before purchasing pre-owned furniture and electronics, and check them carefully for infestation.

 - Fix torn windows and screens promptly.